spcourse/sp1/modules/numbers/en/birthday/index.md

 Example 2:

 	Enter a number: 2
-	Birthday #1 is in the year 2008
+	Birthday #2 is in the year 2008

 Example 3:

 	Enter a number: 1000
-	Birthday #1 is in the year 2412
+	Birthday #1000 is in the year 2412

 ## Specification

 * Ask the user to provide a positive number.
 If the number is not positive ask again.

-* Print the k'th leap year starting from 2000 (so 2000 is the 0th, and 2004 is the 1st year).
+* Print the $$k$$'th leap year starting from 2000 (so 2000 is the 0th, and 2004 is the 1st year).

 ## Decomposition
 Again, take a couple of minutes of time, before you start coding, to draw the problem with **pen and paper**.
 Illustrate how you would take on this problem and how you would divide the problem into smaller and simpler steps.